-Master Sergeant Travis L. Autry is a native of Raleigh, North Carolina.
-He enlisted in the United States Army on 22 July 1998 and completed One Station Unit Training at Fort Sill, Oklahoma.
-Since December 2000 he has held various leadership positions to Include Gunner, Ammunition Team Chief, Ammunition Section Chief, Howitzer Section Chief, Gunnery Sergeant, Platoon Sergeant, Small Group Leader Instructor (WLC), Battalion Intelligence Section NCOIC, Operations Sergeant, First Sergeant and most recently Augusta University ROTC Senior Instructor.
+Master Sergeant Travis A. Logan is a native of Oxford, Mississippi.
+He enlisted in the United States Army on 20 August 1998 and completed Basic and AIT at Fort Sill, Oklahoma.
+He has held various leadership positions to Include Gunner, Ammunition Section Chief, MLRS Section Chief, Platoon Sergeant, Master Gunner, Operations Sergeant, Inspector General, First Sergeant and most recently Augusta University ROTC Senior Military Science Instructor.

-Master Sergeant Autry’s awards and decoration include the Bronze Star Medal with 2 oak leaf cluster (OLC), Meritorious Service Medal with 2 OLC, Army Commendation Medal with 3 OLC , Army Achievement Medal with 4 OLC, Good Conduct Medal with 5 bronze knot, Military Outstanding Volunteer Service Medal, National Defense Service Ribbon with bronze star, Korea Defense Service Medal, Armed Forces Expeditionary Medal, Iraq Campaign Medal with 3 campaign stars, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Armed Forces Service Medal, Professional Development Ribbon with numeral 3, Army Service Ribbon, Oversea Service Ribbon with numeral 3, the NATO Medal, Combat Action Badge, and a Driver Badge (T).
-Master Sergeant honors include the Order of the Spur and the Order of Saint Barbara.
+Master Sergeant Logan’s awards and decoration include the Bronze Star Medal, Meritorious Service Medal with 2 OLC, Army Commendation Medal with 3 OLC , Army Achievement Medal, Good Conduct Medal with 1 silver knot, National Defense Service Ribbon with bronze star, Korea Defense Service Medal, Armed Forces Expeditionary Medal, Iraq Campaign Medal with 2 campaign stars, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Armed Forces Service Medal, Professional Development Ribbon with numeral 3, Army Service Ribbon, Oversea Service Ribbon with numeral 6, Combat Action Badge, and a Driver Badge (wheel and track).
+Master Sergeant honors include being inducted into the Audie Murphy Club and the Order of Saint Barbara.